COAST-Lab/Open-Water-Level/Firmware/readme.md

 ## Common Problems
 1. Skip for now and try **Practice Code with Boron** first
 2. If No Device Found or Serial Time out when using Particle: Identify.
 First, double-check that you have selected Boron in the bottom right bar, have the correct OS version 4.2.0 should work, put the device in listing mode (press and hold Mode until the LED blinks blue), and if those are both correct try restarting your computer.
+3. If problems in **Practice code with Boron and Adalogger** if Initializing SD Card... initialization failed, check that micro SD card is empty.
+Plug into your computer and open SD card and delete every file on it.

 ## Practice code with Boron